 Learn About the Thai Culture at Siam Niramit Phuket

 There is a small recreated Thai village where you get to see and experience the authentic Thai lifestyle.
 You can see floating markets, learn about traditional puppet-making, Batiks, garland making, silk weaving and watch Thai boxing.
 There is also a magnificent Naga light and fountain show in the theatre premises.
+There are also sections offering a myriad of activities for the visitors.

 It is recommended that you arrive early if interested to explore more of the Thai customs and cultures in the traditional Thai Village.
 The village is open from 5.30 PM and the show starts only at 8:30 PM so you have enough time to walk around and explore.